json-schema-org/json-schema-spec/CONTRIBUTING.md

 Contributions that do not change the interpretation of the spec but instead improve legibility, fix editorial errors, clear up ambiguity and improve examples are encouraged and are often merged by a spec editor with little process.

-However, contributions that _do_ meaningfully change the interpretation of the spec must follow the Specification Development Process which is ⚠️already under discussion and development⚠️.
+However, contributions that _do_ meaningfully change the interpretation of the spec must follow the Specification Development Process which is ⚠️currently under discussion and development⚠️.

 ## Issues